-El Salvador’s National Commission of Health reports that the most marginalized sections of the population have difficulty accessing primary and specialty health care services.
-Poverty coupled with the high cost of services and a lack of health care providers has made access difficult for many.
+Poverty, coupled with the high cost of services and a lack of health care providers has made access difficult for many.
+El Salvador’s National Commission of Health reports that the most marginalized communities have very serious difficulty accessing primary and specialty health care services.
 Specialty services including dermatology, dental hygiene, ophthalmology and cardiology are some areas that often remain untreated.

 We sent our first team to El Salvador in 1986 and returned 15 years later to provide medical care to earthquake victims near San Salvador.
-Since 2001, we have shipped 11 containers of medical supplies and sent 50 volunteer teams.
-These volunteer medical professionals have provided dental, nutrition, pediatric, Emergency Medical Services (EMS) training, disaster response, midwifery, internal medicine, dermatology, rehabilitation therapy and ophthalmology care.
+Since then, our volunteer teams of medical professionals have provided dental, nutrition, pediatric, Emergency Medical Services (EMS) training, disaster response, midwifery, internal medicine, dermatology, rehabilitation therapy and ophthalmology care.

 A Salvadoran doctor established ASAPROSAR in 1985 to provide health care for the marginalized members of society—children, adolescents and women.
 Located in Santa Ana, ASAPROSAR specializes in rural health care work and preventative care.
 The organization selects and teaches health promoters to work in local villages.
 ASAPROSAR currently serves 80,000 people with minimal staff and the assistance of hundreds of volunteers.

 The organization describes its mission this way: "Improve the quality of life for the neediest families of El Salvador through integration and linking of programs to meet the fundamental needs of sanitation, environment, education, culture, economics and health.
 Priority is given to children, youth and women of the rural areas and marginalized urban settings."